spine-examples/todo-list/README.md

 for Spine gRPC services: `CommandService`, `QueryService`, and `SubscriptionService`.

-Then, we add the [`LocalInMemoryServer`](./deployment/local-inmem/src/main/java/io/spine/examples/todolist/server/LocalInMemoryServer.java), create a `BoundedContext` with an in-mem storage and start the server.
+Then, we add the [`LocalInMemoryServer`](./deployment/local-inmem/src/main/java/io/spine/examples/todolist/server/LocalInMemoryServer.java), which creates a `BoundedContext` with an in-mem storage and starts the server.

 To launch the application at this point, we need to run the `LocalInMemoryServer.main()` method (for example from IDE).